Security Manager - Full Control of MySQL Users and Their Privileges

 As a powerful tool for secure database administration, Security Manager makes a significant difference in administration of MySQL users accounts and privileges.
 Extended functionality and well-designed user interface give an accurate and easy way to do routine administration tasks.

 With Security Manager you can benefit in the following way:

-Replace command line operations with visual management of MySQL user accounts and
+- Replace command line operations with visual management of MySQL user accounts and their privileges

 - Simplify administration and reduce errors